Small boat at Little Ambergris Cay in the Turks and Caicos

 Jet ski tour at West Harbour Bluff.

-There are some other incredibly scenic locations in the Turks and Caicos, yet they are remote and very difficult to access.
-Only a few local tour companies have the knowledge, vessels, and wherewithal to get to such locations, so we’ve limited our list to places that are reasonably practical to get to.
+While there are some other incredibly scenic locations in the Turks and Caicos, many are very remote and difficult to access.
+Only a few local tour companies have the knowledge, vessels, and wherewithal to get to such locations.
+This list is limited to places that are reasonably practical to access.

-Grace Bay Beach is of course the top beach and attraction in the Turks and Caicos, yet as it’s world-famous, we’ve decided to limit the collection to destinations tourists may not be aware of.
-This list is in no particular order!
+Grace Bay Beach is of course the top beach and attraction in the Turks and Caicos (and the easiest attraction to get to).
+This list, however, highlights destinations you may not be aware of but should certainly consider visiting.
+Attractions are listed in no particular order.

 Mudjin Harbour in the Turks and Caicos